 In 1970, Lonnie Palmer graduated from Union College in Schenectady, NY, with a Bachelor’s Degree in Physics and planned to continue on to a Ph.D. program but was interrupted by a notice from the U.S. Government – a draft notice.
 Knowing his low number would preempt plans to continue his education, Palmer took what he thought was a short term job teaching high school science — and a reluctant education reformer was born.

-Within a year Palmer was drafted during the Vietnam War and spent two years as a Science Research Assistant calibrating radiation detection devices in the physics, health and safety office at the Edgewood Arsenal in Maryland.
+Within a year Palmer was drafted during the Vietnam War and luckily was sent to the Army’s health and safety office at Edgewood Arsenal in Maryland where he spent two years as a Science Research Assistant calibrating radiation detection devices.

 The time Palmer spent teaching – the students he met – prompted him to take a position teaching at Spackenkill High School when he was discharged from the US Army two years later.
 At Spackenkill, he taught physics, AP Physics, chemistry, algebra, geometry, trigonometry, and pre-calculus before he left in 1980 to become principal of Averill Park High School.